 Staffing in Key Stage 1

 The children in Years 1 and 2 are organised in three classes.
-These classes will be taught by Mr Antonino Gargiulo (Reception and Year 1 combined), Mrs Haynes (Year 1 and Year 2 combined), and Mrs Davina Abbott and Mrs Lucie Rowntree (Year 2).
+These classes will be taught by Mr Antonino Gargiulo (Year 2), Mrs Davina Abbott and Mrs Lucie Rowntree (Year 1) and Miss Jarvis (Year 1 and Year 2 combined).
 The teachers will be supported a team of teaching assistants who have a wealth of experience working with Key Stage 1 children and who will work flexibly across all three Key Stage 1 classes to support Year 1 and Year 2 pupils.

 Mrs Rowntree will be teaching in KS1 to enable the class teachers to take statutory non-contact PPA (Planning, Preparation and Assessment) time.